Drug information

 How should ganciclovir be stored?

-- Ganciclovir is prepared for injection in many steps.
+• Ganciclovir is prepared for intravenous infusion in many steps.
 Each step has different storage recommendations.
 Follow the instructions provided by your health care provider to prepare and store ganciclovir correctly.
 Instructions can also be found in the FDA label and patient information that comes with your medication.

-- Throw away ganciclovir that is no longer needed or expired (out of date).
+• Throw away ganciclovir that is no longer needed or expired (out of date).
 Follow FDA guidelines on how to safely dispose of unused medicine.
+For information on disposing of needles and other sharps, please refer to these guidelines or ask your health care provider or pharmacist.

 Where can I find more information about ganciclovir?